godotengine/godot-proposals/README.md

-If your proposal was closed as a duplicate and had a different approach to solving the problem described in the linked proposal, please comment in the linked proposal with your own proposal.
+If your proposal was closed as a duplicate and had a different approach to solving the problem described in the linked proposal, please comment in the linked proposal with your own idea.
 You don't need to copy-paste your whole proposal's text.
 Instead, rephrase the main ideas and add mockups if needed.

 If your proposal was closed because of lack of interest, then try to build up some interest on the [community channels](http://docs.godotengine.org/en/stable/community/channels.html)